Unpause: Plot

 Ted has one special question of his own: about Barney's real job, given that he has always scoffed the gang by saying "please" when asked what he does for a living.
 When Barney still answers the same, Ted guesses that 'please' could actually be referring to the job and asks for more information.
 Barney reminds them of how he transformed from a hippie to his present state after a yuppie named Greg took his girlfriend, Shannon, from him back in 1998, and needed help transitioning fully into the corporate world.
 After tracking down Greg, who failed to recognize him, Barney accepted a lucrative job offer from Greg where he is simply responsible for signing any legally questionable documents put in front of him.
 The "Please" remark is explained as "Provide Legal Exculpation And Sign Everything."
 Ted and Robin are horrified, pointing out that Barney could be set up like another employee who was arrested the day he applied.
 Barney tells them the job was part of his master plan: he is actually working with the Justice Department to take down Greg for his company's crimes (and finally score his revenge for what Greg did to him years ago).
 Future Ted says that a few months after the wedding, Barney revealed his true identity to Greg as FBI agents arrest him on the spot.
 Satisfied with the questioning, Robin says goodbye to Barney for the last time before the ceremony.
 When Ted asks how Barney truly feels about finally getting married, Barney confirms he is nervous, but knows Robin is part of what makes him awesome and reaffirms his love for her.

 Meanwhile, Lily goes to sleep exhausted from the lovemaking but wakes up after Marshall steps on Ted's turtle toy and unpauses their fight.
 During their fight, Lily insists her art career was her dream and expresses her resentment at Marshall for not even consulting her about taking the judgeship.
 Marshall downplays her art career as a hobby and states being a judge is a great opportunity.
-When Lily accuses him of being more selfish to her than she ever was to him, Marshall angrily reminds her of the time she left him months before their first to pursue an art fellowship in San Francisco.
+When Lily accuses him of being more selfish to her than she ever was to him, Marshall angrily reminds her of the time she left him seven years ago to pursue an art fellowship in San Francisco.
 He asks if he, Marvin, and their future children are just consolation prizes to her.
 Upset by the suggestion, Lily leaves and calls up an unknown person to pick her up from the inn.